dalibo/pitrery/install.md

   server doing a lot write transaction, this can avoid contention on archiving.

+* `ARCHIVE_OVERWRITE` can be set to "no" to check if the file to archive already exists in the destination directory.
+Since it reduces performance when archiving over SSH, it is set to "yes" by default.

+* `ARCHIVE_CHECK` can be set to "yes" to check the md5 of the archived file to the md5 of the original WAL file.
+It is useful when the storage and the network is not relaiable.
+If overwriting is disabled, the md5 check enabled and the archive already exists, the archiving returns success if the md5 check is successful.
+This option does not apply on local archiving.

+* `ARCHIVE_FLUSH` can be set to "yes" to force an immediate flush of the archived file to disk before returning success.
+It may slow down the archiving process but ensure archives are not corrupted in case of a power loss on the destination.

 * `SYSLOG` can be set to "yes" to log messages to syslog, otherwise stderr is used for messages.  `SYSLOG_FACILITY` and `SYSLOG_IDENT` can then by used to store messages in the log file of PostgreSQL when it is configured to use syslog.
+This should match the configuration of PostgreSQL so that the messages of `archive_xlog` are written to the logfile of PostgreSQL, otherwise they would be lost.

-If archiving is set up to a remote host, this host must be accessible using SSH in batch mode, meaning that passphraseless access using keys is to be configured for the system user running PostgreSQL to the remote host.
+If archiving is set up to a remote host, this host must be reachable using SSH in batch mode, meaning that passphraseless access using keys is to be configured for the system user running PostgreSQL to the remote host.